rweyant/googleflights/README.md

 # googleflights

 This is an R interface for the Google QPX Express API.
+Still undergoing development and testing.
+Has not been tested on Windows or Mac yet.

 ## Installation